 But this unexpectedly long letter must come to a close.
 I trust some little light has been thrown upon our Reverend gentleman's jumble of propositions.
 There is much more rubbish in his lecture that remains to be swept away, and I trust some abler hand may finish the job, not only for this but for lecturers in common that I have not yet seen.
-He is entitled to common that I have not yet seen. tion, however, for recommending a "course of reading on Spiritualism;" for stating "the necessity of logical vigilance" and the "importance of scientific; investigation of spirtualistic aims."
+He is entitled to commendation, however, for recommending a "course of reading on Spiritualism;" for stating "the necessity of logical vigilance" and the "im-portance of scientific investigation of spirtualistic aims."

 Spiritualists unite heartily with all such recommendations if carried out in a fair and catholic spirit.
 But is that spirit exhibited throughout his own lecture?
-Wit ness the close of it to which he appends the following lines that appear as an original poetical effort.
+Witness the close of it to which he appends the following lines that appear as an original poetical effort.
 They seem to have elicited "applause" and are, therefore, presumed to be witty.
 I could not resist the temptation to pen the serio comical parody that follows after, to which I want him to give due "logical vigilance."